 The Fox Meadow discovery is located 11km west of Port Hope Simpson and 1km southeast of a graveled forest access road, which extends southwestward from the Trans Labrador Highway.
-Mineralization coincides with a magnetic anomaly approximately 1km long and 250m wide.
+Mineralization coincides with two overlapping magnetic anomalies approximately 1.2km long and 250m wide.
 Geological mapping and channel sampling indicate that the mineralization occurs in a band up to 124m wide and at least 625m long.
 Medium- to high-grade mineralization within this band is up to 42m wide.